anhlh-edsolabs/hardhat-extended-tasks/README.md

 [![npm version](https://badge.fury.io/js/hardhat-extended-tasks.svg)](https://badge.fury.io/js/hardhat-extended-tasks)

 The **`hardhat-extended-tasks`** npm package is a plugin for the Hardhat development environment that provides additional features and enhancements to streamline your Ethereum smart contract development process.
-This plugin expands the capabilities of Hardhat by introducing a new optional parameter for contract compilation and a custom task for exporting contract ABIs.
+This plugin expands the capabilities of Hardhat by introducing a new optional parameter for contract compilation, a custom task for exporting contract ABIs, and a task for exporting the Standard JSON input from contracts `build-info` JSON files.

 ## Features

 - **Selective Contract Compilation**: With the hardhat-extended-tasks plugin, you can instruct Hardhat to compile only the selected contracts, saving time and resources during development and testing.
 - **Contract ABI Export**: This plugin introduces a new task that allows you to export the ABIs (Application Binary Interfaces) of your contracts.
 You can choose to export all contract ABIs or selectively export specific contract ABIs based on your requirements.
+- **Contract Standard JSON Input Export**: The plugin now includes functionality to export the Standard JSON input from `build-info` JSON files, which is needed for contract verification on Blockscout or other Block explorer.

 ## Installation